-Wednesday is the anniversary of another landmark ruling by the court.
+Today is the anniversary of another landmark ruling by the court.
 In Brown v.
-Board of Education of Topeka, the National Association for the Advancement of Colored People pled the case of a young Kansas black girl.
+Board of Education of Topeka, the National Association for the Advancement of Colored People represented the case of a young Kansas black girl.
 Future Supreme Court Justice Thurgood Marshall was a prominent member of the NAACP’s legal team.

 Within a year, the court ruled that schools should be integrated “with all deliberate speed.”